Background pattern

 Fluocinolone, Acetonide

-Read this entire package insert carefully before you start using this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed only for you, and you should not give it to others who have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

-1. What is Synalar and what is it used for
+1. What Synalar is and what it is used for

-• If you are allergic to the active ingredient or any of the other components of this medication (listed in section 6).
+• if you are allergic to the active ingredient or any of the other components of this medication (listed in section 6).

-• In primary skin infections and tuberculosis, syphilis, or viral infections (such as herpes or chickenpox).
+• in primary skin infections and tuberculosis, syphilis, or viral infections (such as herpes or chickenpox).

-Warnings and precautions
+Warnings and Precautions

 Consult your doctor or pharmacist before starting to use Synalar.

-Pediatric population
+Pediatric Population

-Chronic administration in children may interfere with growth and development, so it should be limited to short periods of time and the minimum effective amount of medication.
+Chronic administration in children may interfere with growth and development, so it should be limited to short periods of time and to the minimum effective amount of medication.

-Use in athletes
+Use in Athletes

-Other medications and Synalar
+Other Medications and Synalar

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 As a general rule, during the first trimester of pregnancy, this cream should not be applied.

-Driving and operating machinery
+Driving and Using Machines

-Synalar contains phenoxyethanol (E-216), phenoxyethanol (E-218), cetyl alcohol, stearyl alcohol, and propylene glycol (E-1520).
+Synalar contains methylparaben (E-218), propylparaben (E-216), cetyl alcohol, stearyl alcohol, and propylene glycol (E-1520).

 Propylene glycol may cause skin irritation.